kbulygin/spacy-dev/README.md

 # General description

 These files were used to fix https://github.com/explosion/spaCy/issues/2901.
-I publish them because they could help others who are new to making changes with Git and GitHub.
+I publish them for reproducability and because they could help others who are new to making changes with GitHub.

-# Usage
+# Usage (as a boilerplate)

 - Read `Makefile` (and update it if necessary).
 - Read and modify `Dockerfile` and `commit.sh`.
+- Update `changes/`.
 - Run `make`.